HGustavs/LenaSYS/test_contribution/Contribution_database_installation.md

 This is a guide on how to install a local database for testing of contribution\*-files.
-It is not recommended that you push your local database to the master(main) branch, it should only be on your local version of LenaSyYS on your local machine.
+It is not recommended that you push your local database to the master(main) branch, it should only be on your local version of LenaSYS on your local machine.

 As of 28/05/2025 in the github repository there is a folder named ‘test\_contribution’, in it is a sql file named ‘test\_database.sql’.